adrianfurlanc/obsidian-university/Notes/Metadata Menu Plugin.md

 ---
-Summary: 'Have more control and customizability over the characteristics of your notes'
+Summary: Have more control and customizability over the characteristics of your notes
 Created: 2022-10-29 16:31
+modified: 2024-06-04T19:44:17+02:00
 ---
 Status::
 Tags:: #plugin